tonysla/regular-expression-in-bash-shell-script/README.md

 # regular-expression-with-bash-script

 Regular expression can also be used to extract data.
-The script file contains a good number of codes necessary to extract data from a web page.
+The script file `regex_bash_script.sh` contains a good number of codes necessary to extract data from a web page.

 # Commands used